DavidkingMazimpaka/NutriGuard_Mission_Capstone/README.md

 ```

 ## Description
-NutriGuard is an AI-powered system designed for the early detection of malnutrition in children under the age of five in Western Province of Rwanda.
-By leveraging Rwanda Demographic Health Survey (DHS) data from the 2021 report, the system analyzes key health indicators to provide an early warning system for malnutrition.
+NutriGuard is an AI-powered system designed for the early detection of malnutrition in children under the age of five in the Western Province of Rwanda.
+By leveraging Rwanda Demographic Health Survey (DHS) data from the 2021 report and Ntarangwa HealthCare Data, the system analyzes key health indicators to provide an early warning system for malnutrition.

 ## Prerequisites
 - Python 3.8 or higher